Customer success stories can serve as helpful guidance for holdouts. Oftentimes their indecision is due to reasons other than “product quality.”

 Make sure that the following elements appear when telling the customer’s story:

-- When writing about how InVision uses Help Scout, we first shared Scott Markovitz’s frustrations with managing support in a traditional inbox.
+The pain.
+When writing about how InVision uses Help Scout, we first shared Scott Markovitz’s frustrations with managing support in a traditional inbox.
 Only then can you empathize with Scott’s former pain points.
 That’s important, because a good before and after is only as strong as the contrast.

-- Depending on your product and the customer you’re talking to, you may end up running the gamut (“It transformed our sales process”) or covering a single, near-deadly problem that your product fixed (“We finally had a way to reduce failed payments”).
+The fix.
+Depending on your product and the customer you’re talking to, you may end up running the gamut (“It transformed our sales process”) or covering a single, near-deadly problem that your product fixed (“We finally had a way to reduce failed payments”).
 Work with what you get from the interview and amplify the biggest wins.

-- What’s life like now?
+The outcome.
+What’s life like now?
 Scott was kind enough to share with me that InVision has been able to maintain aggressive growth towards one million users thanks to Help Scout and Docs freeing up time and resources.
 How are customers using key features to maintain the sanity they found with your product?

 Success stories will look different given the variable nature of interviews, but be certain these core issues are addressed.
 If they aren’t, you have to question if you’re providing people with a strong enough reason to consider switching.